danielc92/javascript-basics/README.md

 # Javascript HTML DOM
-Attempting exercises from w3schools relating to HTML DOM with Javascript.
+Attempting basic Javascript exercises relating to HTML DOM.
 Goal is learn some core javascript to aid in web development and also to help understand inner workings of off the shelf javascript libraries commonly used in websites.

 # Before you get started
 - HTML Structure
-- Methods
-- Events
-- Properties
+- Selecting HTML elements
+- Changing style of HTML elements
+- Changing text of HTML elements
+- Creating and accessing functions (onclick)
+- Accessing and changing attribute values (eg. src, height, width)

 # Setup
 **How to obtain this repository:**